amustaque97/amustaque97.github.io/_posts/git-amend-author/2022-01-02-git-amend-author.md

 ---
-title: Can you change your git commit author?
+title: How to change your git commit author?
 date: 2022-01-02
 tags: [git, cli, commit]
 description: How to change git commit author?